wardbekker/benchmark/README.md

 This tool is inspired by the TestDFSIO benchmark tool for Hadoop mapreduce.
 This tool will use the Spark framework for writing to HDFS.

-## Why ?!
+## Disclaimer

-Short answer: Because you can.
-Longer answer: Spark benchmarking tools typically test compute performance, not HDFS write performance.
+Lies, damn lies and benchmarks.
+Goal of this project is providing a somewhat usefull sanity check of your Spark setup, focusing on the HDFS writing performance, not on the compute performance.

 ## Getting the Spark Jar